Emre-Emiroglu/Photon-Fusion-Example/README.md

-PUN 2 Example includes a simple multiplayer game that shows how can we use PUN 2 - Free package.
+Photon Fusion Example includes a simple multiplayer game that shows how can we use Photon Fusion 2 package.

-Dependencies: PUN 2 - Free
+Dependencies: Photon Fusion 2